 - FBI.gov: Taking Legible Fingerprints – Information on the nature of prints and an outline on the techniques for taking legible fingerprints.

 - Human Genome Program: DNA Forensics – How forensic identification works, understanding its accuracies, its interesting uses, and databases such as CODIS

 - U.S. Federal Government: Biometrics.gov – Includes biometrics reference room, recommended biometric standards, and Subcommittee on Biometrics and Identity Management info.

-- National Institute of Standards and Technology: Matching Up Fingerprints – Includes NIST fingerprint interactive “Solving Crimes, Improving Security” and suspect fingerprint matching game.
+- National Institute of Standards and Technology: Matching Up Fingerprints – Includes NIST fingerprint interactive “Solving Crimes, Improving Security” and suspect matching game.